harshbarnwal0101/Meeting-Insights-Analyzer/README.md

 A Next.js 14 (App Router) application that analyzes meeting transcripts with AI (Google Gemini) and visualizes insights.
 Users can authenticate, create meetings, upload/paste transcripts, and view analytics per meeting.

+WORKING LINK = The project is still not deployed but i can show you locally due to timing constraints

 ## Tech Stack
 - Next.js 14 (App Router) + React + TypeScript
 - NextAuth for authentication (Credentials provider)